How to Overcome Lack of Writing Motivation

 Reasons for a writing slump aside, you should prioritize two things during your writing break: Yourself and Your Creativity.

-PRIORITIZING YOURSELF LOOKS LIKE THIS: You can't be a good writer if you can't be good to yourself.
-I really believe this.
+PRIORITIZING YOURSELF LOOKS LIKE THIS: You can’t have a healthy relationship with writing if you’re not nurturing yourself.
 Pick 1 or 2 things you can do daily that make you feel good.
 Walking on the beach, watching a movie, hanging with friends, etc. Get in the habit of nurturing yourself daily with at least one special action.

 PRIORITIZING YOUR CREATIVITY LOOKS LIKE THIS: Even if you can't stand to look at your WIP, there are hundreds of other avenues of creative expression.
 Baking, gardening, home decoration, scrapbooking, photography, blogging, making TikToks or IG reels or YouTube videos, handwriting letters to family or friends...the list is endless.
 Choose to do at least one creative thing a day--this not only keep your gears warmed up, it also keeps you in the state of creative growth rather than creative stagnation.